Substra/substra-documentation/docs/source/documentation/debug.rst

 More specifically:

-* for train, composite train and test tasks, the log permission is the one defined in the dataset used in the task.
+* if the task use a dataset, the log permission is the one defined in the dataset used.
-* for aggregate tasks, the log permission is the union of the log permissions of parent tasks.
+* if there is no dataset used in the task, the log permission is the union of the log permissions of parent tasks.

 Given the right permissions, one can then access the logs with the `get_logs()` function::